ebenefuenf/quma/docs/usage.rst

 ..
 Note::

-    As you can see *cur* provides a nicer API where you don't have to pass the cursor when you call a query or a method.
-Then again the *db* API has the advantage of being around 20-30% faster.
+    As you can see *cur* provides a nicer API where you don't have to pass the cursor when you call a script or a method.
+Then again the *db* API has the advantage of being around 30% faster.
 But this should only be noticable if you run hundreds or thousands of queries in a row for example in a loop.

     If you have cloned the `quma repository <https://github.com/ebenefuenf/quma>`_